Kelso Dunes (2,615 to 3,085 ft)

 This hike is located Mojave National Preserve, about 2 hours south of Las Vegas.

-From town, drive out to Cima (Table 1, Site 831) in the Mojave National Preserve.
-From Cima, drive southwest on Kelso-Cima Road for 18.8 miles to Kelso (Site 837).
-As you approach Kelso, you can see the sand dune in the distance; the road passes to the left of the dunes and comes back in from the south.
-In Kelso, turn left (south), cross the railroad tracks, and continue south for 7.8 miles (towards Interstate-40) to Kelso Dunes Road (Site 838), which is just before some tin buildings that can be seen from a long ways off.
-Turn right onto Kelso Dunes Road and drive west for 2.9 miles to a pullout with restrooms (Site 839), which is just south of the highest dunes.
+From town, drive out to the Kelso Depot Visitor Center (Table 1, Site 0837).
+In Kelso, turn left and drive south on Kelbaker Rd.
+Cross the railroad tracks and continue south for 7.8 miles (towards Interstate-40) to Kelso Dunes Road (Site 0838), which is just before some tin buildings on the right that can be seen from miles away.
+Turn right onto Kelso Dunes Road and drive west for 2.9 miles to a pullout with restrooms (Site 0121), which is just southeast of the highest dunes.
 Park here; this is the trailhead.

 Kelso Dunes